-- Worksneer 12 - LANS and WANS 1) LC an office there are six computers, a scanner and a router connected together in a scal Area Network (LAN).
-Define the term Local Area Network (LAN).
+2 Worksheet 12 - LANs and WANs 1) In an office there are six computers, a scanner and a router connected together in a Local Area Network (LAN). a) Define the term Local Area Network (LAN).
 [1] b) State three advantages of connecting the computers together into a Local Area Network.
-[3] 2) (VV shley Academy is connected to other schools in the area using a Wide Area Network (AN).
-Describe what is meant by a Wide Area Network (WAN).
+[3] 2) Dishley Academy is connected to other schools in the area using a Wide Area Networ (WAN). a) Describe what is meant by a Wide Area Network (WAN).
 [2] b) Explain two of the potential benefits of using a WAN to connect the Academy to other schools.
+[4]

-[4] c) Explain three factors that affect the performance of a network.
+c) Explain three factors that affect the performance of a network.
 [6]

-Worksheet 13 - Network hardware

-The individual control of the individual con

-1) 146 ne works from home.
-She connects her laptop and television to her home Local Area etworks (LAN).
-Jane uses a home router to connect her LAN together.
-State the name of the hardware device inside the laptop that connects it to the LAN [1]

-b) Jane can connect her devices to the router using either Ethernet or Wi-Fi. i) State how an Ethernet connection is different to a Wi-Fi connection.
-[1]

-ii) Jane's television lacks any wireless capability.
+Worksheet 13 - Network hardware 1) Jane works from home.
+She connects her laptop and television to her home Local Area Networks (LAN).
+Jane uses a home router to connect her LAN together. a) State the name of the hardware device inside the laptop that connects it to the LAN.
+[1] b) Jane can connect her devices to the router using either Ethernet or Wi-Fi.
+State how an Ethernet connection is different to a Wi-Fi connection.
+[1] ii) Jane's television lacks any wireless capability.
 State the name of the hardware Jane can use to allow her television to connect to the LAN wirelessly.
-[1]

-c) Jane's home router functions as a switch, router and Wireless Access point (WAP) all in one.
+[1] c) Jane's home router functions as a switch, router and Wireless Access point (WAP) all in one.
 Outline the function of each of these devices.
-[6]

-• Switch

-Router

-Notice 1
+[6] Switch Router i) Identify two benefits and two drawbacks of using a Peer-to-Peer (P2P) network.
+[4]

-• Wireless Access point (WAP)
+Wireless Access point (WAP)